fignewtonfood/to_do_many/README.md

 ### Legal

-Copyright (c) 2015 Kenny Grage and Jason Creighton
+Copyright (c) 2015 Kenny Grage and Tim White

 This software is licensed under the MIT license.